Contracts awarded for makeovers to North Carolina roads - NewsBreak

 Contracts awarded for makeovers to North Carolina roads

-CARTHAGE, N.C. — Several highways and secondary roads in a portion of North Carolina are set to get makeovers, the N.C.
+CARTHAGE, N.C.
+(AP) — Several highways and secondary roads in a portion of North Carolina are set to get makeovers, the N.C.
 Department of Transportation Highway says.
-A...www.wral.com

-CARTHAGE, N.C. — Several highways and secondary roads in a portion of North Carolina are set to get makeovers, the N.C.
-Department of Transportation Highway says.
-A...www.wral.com
+A department news release says the work in Division 8 is scheduled to begin in the spring.

+In Moore County, a $4.1 million contract was awarded to improve 18.3 miles (28 km) of highway.
+That includes two sections of U.S. Highway 1, five sections of N.C.
+Highway 5, and sections each of N.C. highways 22, 211 and 690, according to the department.

 Comments / 0